Cstrehl55/Cstrehl-dataviz-portfolio/final-project-part-two.md

 # User research

 ## Target audience
-> Include your approach to identifying representative individuals, and who you hope to reach with your story.

 My target audience is focused on current football players, parents of football players, and even to a smaller extend rule makers.
 My main focus on my traget audience is football players and parents, because a prominant fixture of football is many players fighting to play through injuries.
 While thats all good for sprains or muscle injuries, this logic just does not apply to concussions.
 I hope to not only explore the high concussion rates, but the CTE impact.
 Thereby, I can target towards pushing football players to report concussions and any injuries to the head, because of the potintial dangerous consequences of these injuries.
 Moreover, I hope to reach parents, who can be aware of potintial effects of concussions, and when their child is expeircning it to be aware of the many symptoms and consequences that can occur.
 Finally, rule makers at state and NFL level can see the porgress on rule chnages, and their state concussion rates to see if new rules should come forth, something I will delve much deeper in Part 3.

 ## Interview script
-> List the goals from your research, and the questions you intend to ask.

-Text here!

 Goal	Questions to Ask
 Clarity of story:	Can you easily follow the narrative from youth to NCAA to NFL to CTE?
 Is there any point where you feel lost or need more background?